 What travel expenses can be reimbursed?

 The budget is limited, and so only essential expenses can be reimbursed.
-Those normally include advanced purchase economy airfare, early bird student rate registration fees, a shared hotel room, ground transportation (if applicable), and meal per diem.
+Those normally include advanced purchase economy airfare, early bird student rate registration fees, a shared hotel room and ground transportation (if applicable).
 If there are choices, it is assumed that you select the most economical one, unless it causes substantial delays or inconvenience.
 These are general guidelines, but exceptions will be considered.
 For instance, if you make a bona fide effort but fail to find a suitable roommate, the hotel will be covered in full.
 Should you encounter unexpected delays (e.g. weather-related) resulting in additional expenses, those will be covered.
 If you have an opportunity to join senior researchers for an (occasional) dinner, please contact the ACO Director to determine if the meal will be covered.
-Please review the Travel Policies and the Food Group Meal Policy for complete information or contact Ms. Melissa Raine (firstname.lastname@example.org) with questions.
+Please review the Travel Policies and the Food Group Meal Policy for complete information or contact Ms. Melissa Raine (email@example.com) with questions.